-The three address bytes and at least one complete byte of data must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and the user-programmable portion of the OTP Security Register will not be programmed.
-The WEL bit in the Status Register will be reset back to the Logical 0 state if the OTP Security Register program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the \overline{CS} pin being deasserted on uneven byte boundaries, or because the user-programmable portion of the OTP Security Register was previously programmed.
+The three address bytes and at least one complete byte of data must be clocked into the device before the CS pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and the user-programmable portion of the OTP Security Register will not be programmed.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the OTP Security Register program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the $\overline{\text{CS}}$ pin being deasserted on uneven byte boundaries, or because the user-programmable portion of the OTP Security Register was previously programmed.

 While the device is programming the OTP Security Register, the Status Register can be read and will indicate that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled rather than waiting the to determine if the data bytes have finished programming.
-At some point before the OTP Security Register programming completes, the WEL bit in the Status Register will be reset back to the Logical 0 state.
+For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{OTPP} time to determine if the data bytes have finished programming.
+At some point before the OTP Security Register programming completes, the WEL bit in the Status Register will be reset back to the logical "0" state.

-If the device is powered down during the OTP Security Register program cycle, then the contents of the 64-byte, user-programmable portion of the OTP Security Register cannot be guaranteed and cannot be programmed again.
+If the device is powered-down during the OTP Security Register program cycle, then the contents of the 64-byte user programmable portion of the OTP Security Register cannot be guaranteed and cannot be programmed again.

-The Program OTP Security Register command utilizes the 256-byte internal buffer for processing.
+The Program OTP Security Register command utilizes the internal 256-buffer for processing.
 Therefore, the contents of the buffer will be altered from its previous state when this command is issued.